paddytobias/paddytobias.github.io/about/index.md

 <img class="profile-picture" src="../photo.jpg">

 Hi!
-I am the eResearch Analyst employed by Intersect Australia, based at Deakin University, Melbourne.
-I have been in this role for almost three years, two and half of which was based at the University of New England, Armidale (NSW).
-I moved to Armidale from Melbourne in 2010 for PhD in the inter-disciplinary field of peace and conflict studies, and I now find myself back in Melbourne.
+I am a senior data scientist at the Social Research Centre working on the Quality Indicators for Learning and Teaching (QILT) project for the Commonwealth Department of Education.
 My PhD focused on the [socio-cultural impacts of democratisation in Timor-Leste](https://osf.io/fmsnh/).

 My academic research training is in Sociology, Political Science and International Relations, with a particular focus on Peace and Conflict Studies.
 Whilst my research background is somewhat unusual for my current role as an eResearch Analyst, I bring a number of years of academic and industry research and engagement experience.